 Little did Central City Opera realize, when it commissioned this locally inspired piece in 1956, that it would become an American classic.
-The story’s chronology is oriented around the life of Horace Tabor, “the Silver King" but his love affair with Elizabeth Bonduel McCourt (“Baby”) Doe, an attractive divorcee, and the scandal that followed (he was married) are the heart of the drama.
+The reasons for its popularity are eminently clear in this 50th-anniversary production: The story’s chronology is oriented around the life of Horace Tabor, “the Silver King” — who struck it rich at his Matchless Mine in Leadville, Colo. — but his love affair with Elizabeth Bonduel McCourt (“Baby”) Doe, an attractive divorcee, and the scandal that followed (he was married) are the heart of the drama.

 Beginning with the high D in “Willow Song,” when Baby Doe sees Horace outside her hotel, until her soulful final strains as a destitute widow, Joanna Mongiardo’s soaring soprano imbues Baby Doe’s love for Horace with an angelic quality that raises the story’s premise from a gold digger’s ambitions and a middle-aged man’s identity crisis to a transcendent romance.